imkindaprogrammermyself/renderer-bot-rq/README.md

 Clone this repo.
 `git clone https://github.com/imkindaprogrammermyself/renderer-bot-rq.git`

-Create a virtual environment via Python's venv module and activate it.
-(This assumes you have Python 3.9 installed and on Linux)
->$cd renderer-bot-rq
->$python3.9 -m venv venv
->$. venv/bin/activate
->$pip install -r requirements.txt

-Install `redis-server`.
-You can install redis by following the instruction [here](https://redis.io/topics/quickstart) or via `apt`.

-If you're planning to run the `bot`, `worker` and `redis-server ` separately, modify the following values inside `/etc/redis/redis.conf`

-Comment out the line with `bind 127.0.0.1 ::1`.
-Uncomment the line with `# requirepass foobared` and change `foobared` to something secure to set the password.
-Restart the `redis-server`.

 ## SETTING UP .ENV VALUES
 First, you need to create a `.env` file.
 Start by,
 >$cp .env-template .env